|Special Events in July

 These favourable oppositions occur every 15 years but other oppositions occur at average intervals of 2 years 2 months.
 In general Mars is observable every other year, being too close to the sun for favourable conditions during other times.
 Brightness at opposition varies from -1.0 to -2.9 magnitude, and when furthest from the earth it fades to 1.7 magnitude.
 The planet can be identified by its orange-red colour.

-but in twilight by the end of the month.
-The moon is closeby on the 20th and 21st.
+by the end of the month.
+The moon is below on the 13th.

 Being 770 million kilometres from the sun, the difference in brightness between opposition and conjunction varies less than with Mars, from about -2.8 to -1.8 magnitude.